 - Meet a Nutritionist

-Everyone needs some fat as part of a healthy diet.
-Fat contains important nutrients, including vitamins A, D, E and K, and is an important part of each cell in your body.
+Fat is a necessary part of a healthy diet.
+Fat contains important nutrients, including vitamins A, D, E and K, and is needed for the life of each cell in your body.

-More research is needed to determine the effect fat has on cancer, but it is probably a good idea to reduce the amount of fat of animal origin (butter, meat) that you eat, while increasing your intake of omega-3 fatty acids.
+More research is needed to determine the effect fat has on cancer, but it is recommended to reduce the amount of fat of animal origin (butter, meat) that you eat, while increasing your intake of omega-3 fatty acids.
 Omega-3 fatty acids are known to reduce the risk of heart attack, but their role in preventing cancer, if any, needs further research.

 - Eat foods containing omega-3 fatty acids two to three times weekly.
 The omega-3 fatty acids in fish (EPA and DHA) appear to provide protection against cancer and heart disease.
 Ground flaxseeds contain a different form of omega-3-fatty acid (alpha-linoleic acid = “ALA”).
-There is some evidence that ground flaxseeds, but not flaxseed oil, may be protective against cancer.
-Ground flaxseeds are also rich in fiber.
+There is some evidence that flaxseeds, but not flaxseed oil, may be protective against cancer.
+Flaxseeds are also rich in fiber.

 Types of Fat